Hark, when the night is falling,

 Our convention centre is called Glenbow.

-Canada is bilingual, but instead of calling an institution the arbalest nursing home, it is the Crossbow home.
+Canada is bilingual, but instead of calling an institution the arbalest nursing home, it is the Crossbow nursing home.